LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_activities.md

 ![immovable rod](/images/immovable-rod.jpg)

 # Hunting Pirates
-Port Nyanzaru has a problem with pirates, and both Harbormaster Zindar and the [blaze of Fort Beluarian](dramatis_personae.md#blaze-liara-portyr) need individuals with initiative and pluck to get out there and hunt them.
+Port Nyanzaru has a problem with pirates, and both Harbormaster Zindar and the [Blaze of Fort Beluarian](dramatis_personae.md#blaze-liara-portyr) need individuals with initiative and pluck to get out there and hunt them.
 A crew of pirate hunters might start out its journey escorting a merchant ship leaving the Bay of Chult, and then spend its time patrolling and setting ambushes until its crew is exhausted.

 ![A Battle on the High Seas](images/decor/hunting-pirates.jpg)